Private Hedley Cecil Horace Baker

 HOSPITALISED, 20TH JANUARY 1917- ENTERITIS

-On 20th January 1917 he was admitted to the 10th Field Ambulance with enteritis.
+Against this background, it is not surprising that Hedley was admitted to hospital with enteritis on 20 January 1917.
+Months of exposure to cold, damp conditions, contaminated water, primitive sanitation and poor diet made intestinal illnesses common among troops on the Western Front.
+By the time he entered hospital, he had already endured nearly two months of the grim winter conditions that characterised the Somme after the great battles of 1916.
+He was admitted to the 10th Field Ambulance with the complaint.
 (A Field Ambulance was a mobile front line medical unit (it was not a vehicle), manned by troops of the Royal Army Medical Corps.)
 Enteritis is inflammation of the small intestine, often caused by infections, autoimmune diseases, or reduced blood flow.
 It can lead to symptoms like abdominal pain, diarrhea, nausea, vomiting, and fever

 It was often caused by poor sanitation, contaminated water, and malnutrition.
 It was commonly linked to dysentery, which was a major health issue for soldiers.
 Soldiers were given water purified with chloride of lime to prevent dehydration.
 Bland diets were used to ease symptoms, though food shortages made proper nutrition difficult.
 Antibiotics were not yet available, so treatment relied on basic antiseptics and pain relief.
 Hedley only had a mild case and rejoined his unit on 22nd January.